Installing OctoXLabs

 1. The script will detect the available IP addresses on your host.

-2. Choose the desired IP by typing Y and pressing Enter.
+2. Choose the IP address where the installation was performed and press Enter.

 2. **Enter Root Company Name:**